Clan Grant: 17th century and Civil War

 In 1613 King James VI of Scotland wrote to John Grant of Freuchie chief of Clan Grant complaining that he was sheltering outlaws from the Clan MacGregor.
 The chief responded by sending the notorious Alistair MacAllister MacGregor to Edinburgh.
 However, the King was not satisfied and in 1615 fined Grant 16,000 merks for protecting the MacGregors.

+James Grant of Carron was an outlaw of the early 17th century because of an internal feud within the Clan Grant.

 During the 1639–1651 Wars of the Three Kingdoms, Captain David Grant led his forces in support of the Covenanter forces against the Royalist forces at the Battle of Tippermuir in 1644.
 In October 1645, Clan Cameron raided the lands of the Clan Grant.
 The Grants gave chase catching the Camerons in the Battle of the Braes of Strathdearn, where the Cameron men were defeated and many clansmen were slain.

 In 1651 James Grant, 7th of Freuchie, 18th Chief, led the clan as a Covenanter and suffered much as a result.
 He later supported the Marquis of Montrose.
 Also, an alliance between Grant and the Earl of Huntly led to the annihilation of the Clan Farquharson.